 The Secretary of Defense has administrative responsibilities for UOCAVA.
 Within the Department of Defense, the Secretary has assigned these responsibilities to the Federal Voting Assistance Program (FVAP).
-The FVAP actively monitors the voter registration and absentee voting opportunities provided to members of the Armed Forces.
-It works closely with the States to assure that members of the Armed Forces have a full opportunity to participate in Federal elections.
+The FVAP actively monitors the voter registration and absentee voting opportunities provided to members of the Armed Forces, their family members, and U.S. citizens residing overseas.
+It works closely with the States to assure that citizens covered by UOCAVA have a full opportunity to participate in Federal elections.

 You can also contact the FVAP at:

 Alexandria, VA 22350-5000

 The protections of UOCAVA apply to: (1) members of the uniformed services on active duty and the merchant marine who, because of their membership in the service, are absent from their place of residence, and are otherwise qualified to vote; (2) the spouses and dependents of these uniformed services voters who are absent due to the member's active duty or service and (3) qualified voters who reside outside of the United States.

 What rights does UOCAVA give me?